VEZY/PlantGeom.jl/docs/src/geometry/amap_conventions_reference.md

 1. Base position is resolved first (explicit `XX/YY/ZZ` if present, otherwise topology).
 2. If `EndX`/`EndY`/`EndZ` are all numeric, orientation and length are computed from base-to-end.
-3. Angle stages (`Insertion`, azimuth/elevation, orthotropy/stiffness angle, deviation, Euler, projection) are skipped for that node.
+3. Angle stages (`Insertion`, azimuth/elevation, orthotropy/stiffness angle, deviation, Euler, projection, geometrical constraint) are skipped for that node.
 4. Width/thickness scaling still uses `Width`/`Thickness`.

 Notes: